 Medhub is the platform used for teaching evaluations from the clinical setting.
 Under the index page, select “Evaluations” along the top bar and then “Aggregate Evaluations” under the sub bar.
 Aggregated scoring and comments can be reviewed there.
 If you do no not have access to that option, please contact your department registrar.

-Teaching summary letters are compiled by the YSM Teaching and Learning Center (TLC) for faculty who are being considered for promotion to associate professor with tenure and professor on the clinician-educator, clinician-scientist, and traditional tracks.
+Teaching summary letters are compiled by the Center for Medical Education for faculty who are being considered for promotion to associate professor with tenure and professor on the clinician-educator, clinician-scientist, and traditional tracks.
 These letters summarize educational leadership and curriculum development, faculty development in medical education, and teaching assessments for respective department chairs and A&P Committees.

 Teaching House Staff & Graduates